SiteSyncDevs/sitesync-stack/stack/README.md

 ```
 00-preflight       checks the machine BEFORE anything is changed
-10-docker-engine   installs Docker from the offline package repo
+10-docker-engine   installs Docker from the offline package repo    [docker]
+15-ignition        installs the Ignition gateway on the metal       [ignition]
-20-load-images     loads the container images and confirms each one
+20-load-images     loads the container images and confirms each one [chirpstack]
-30-install-stack   puts the stack in /opt/sitesync
+30-install-stack   puts the stack in place, owned by the sitesync group
-40-configure-site  asks the site questions, writes .env
+40-configure-site  asks the site questions, writes .env             [chirpstack]
 50-verify          starts it, runs doctor, prints the address
 ```